TaoELi/cavity-md-ipi/README.md

 ## What is CavMD?

 CavMD is an approach to simulate **coupled photon-nuclear dynamics for realistic molecules** in optical or plasmonic cavities under **vibrational strong coupling (VSC)**.
 By propagating the classical motion of nuclei and cavity photons on an electronic ground-state surface, we can use CavMD to explore possible cavity modifications of molecular properties.
 This approach is a natural extension of the coupled oscillator model, i.e., both a caivty photon and a molecular bright mode are described by harmonic oscillators.
 It aims to accurately describe **VSC or vibrational ultrastrong (V-USC) coupling**, i.e., when a few cavity modes are resonantly coupled to a few vibrational normal modes of molecules and a collective Rabi splitting is formed in the molecular infrared (IR) spectrum.
-Nuclear and photonic quantum effects can be further included in CavMD by path-integral treatments (not reported yet).
+Nuclear and photonic quantum effects can be further included in CavMD by path-integral treatments such as thermostatted ring polymer molecular dynamics (TRPMD).

 This approach is still under development and more features will be reported and updated in the near future.